 Love survives death.
 Death does not touch love—erase love.
 Death takes the body—the shell.
 Love is eternal.

 We know this at our deepest core.
 It is hard-wired into our souls.

 But, what does that mean?
 Eternal love.
-Rabbi Rick Rheins of Denver, a student and protégé of the poet, provided some wonderful incite into Rabbi Stern’s poem the Jewish practices and rituals performed by those who have suffered the loss of a loved one they deeply love.
+Rabbi Rick Rheins of Denver, a student and protégé of the poet, provided some wonderful incite into Rabbi Stern’s poem and the Jewish practices and rituals performed by those who have suffered the loss of someone one they deeply love.

 [These] are not magical incantations.
 Rather, they are links that connect us to spiritual dimensions that we can sense but not define.
 We can sense, we can almost feel the presence of our loved ones, bound gently with us.
 For some, acknowledging that on-going connection may be, at first or even for a while, upsetting, even painful.
 They avoid the rituals.
 They miss the Yahrzeits and the Yizkors.
 Kaddish is not said.
 The candles are not lit.
 The gravesites are not visited.
 As if hiding from the painful memory of loss will protect them.